Holiday Movies – My Favorites

 Shaun the Sheep: The Flight Before Christmas (2021)

 I know not all adults enjoy kid shows, but I adore Shaun the Sheep.
-And while I haven’t seen this nearly as many times as my kids, I always love watching this or other Shauns.
+And while I haven’t seen this particular one nearly as many times as my kids, I always love watching this or other Shauns.

 How to Train Your Dragon: Gift of the Night Fury (2019), Homecoming(2011), and even the Snoggletog Log